aibaba-ai/aibaba-ai/docs/docs/integrations/providers/predibase.md

 # Predibase

-Learn how to use LangChain with models on Predibase.
+Learn how to use AI Agents Force with models on Predibase.

 ## Setup
 - Create a [Predibase](https://predibase.com/) account and [API key](https://docs.predibase.com/sdk-guide/intro).